-We have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, and you might find a payroll manager or payroll clerk salary above market rates.
+We have good news for anyone interested in payroll clerk jobs or working your way up to payroll manager: According to Robert Half's latest Salary Guide for Finance and Accounting, companies are bumping up compensation, and you might find a payroll specialist salary above market rates.

 Salary benchmarks for payroll jobs

 According to the 2018 Salary Guide for Finance and Accounting, the salary midpoint for a payroll manager/supervisor is $71,000 in 2018.
 Payroll coordinators/administrators can expect $44,750 at midpoint.
 The midpoint for a payroll clerk salary is $37,750.